pippinbarr/v-r-5/process/list-of-works.md

 2. A Windowed Room **Interior**
     - A room with one or more windows
 3. A perforated wall **Exterior**
-    - A wall with different sides holes in it...
+    - A wall with different sized holes in it...

 ### Basic Shadowplay by light type